 More than half of workers ‘have considered becoming an entrepreneur’

-Artificial intelligence (AI) is helping to fuel the aspirations of the UK’s next generation of entrepreneurs, a survey has indicated.
+Artificial intelligence is significantly boosting the entrepreneurial ambitions of young people across the UK, a new survey suggests.

-Around a third (36%) of 25 to 34-year-olds and (32%) 16 to 24-year-olds say they feel more empowered to start their own business due to AI, according to the research for travel franchise company Travel Counsellors.
+The research, conducted for travel franchise company Travel Counsellors, found that approximately a third of 25 to 34-year-olds (36%) and 16 to 24-year-olds (32%) feel more confident about launching their own businesses thanks to AI.

-AI can help to automate some processes for businesses, such as helping with customer queries, routine tasks and analytics.
+This empowerment stems from AI's ability to automate various business processes, including handling customer inquiries, managing routine tasks, and providing analytics.

 The survey of working people also found more than half (53%) have considered becoming an entrepreneur.